razumah1/Computer-Vision/homework2/README.md

    - Compute the Homography matrix between the two images and its inverse using MATLAB, Python, or C++.

 4. **Integral Image and RGB Feed Display:**
-   - Implement an application to compute and display the integral image feed along with the RGB feed.
+   - An application to compute and display the integral image feed along with the RGB feed was implemented.
-   - Avoid using built-in functions such as "integral_image(input)".

 5. **Image Stitching for Panoramic Output:**
    - Implement real-time image stitching for a 360-degree panoramic output.
-   - Utilize any type of features and avoid using built-in functions like "image_stitch(image1, image2)".
+   -
 6. **Integration with Web Application:**
-   - Integrate the applications developed for problems 4 and 5 with the web application from Assignment 1, Problem 4.
+   - The "app.py" file is the web application integration of the assignment.
+Run the app.py file and click the ip address to be redirected to the webpage.

 ---